CUP EDITION

 Version 1: From the builders in Puebla and some of the first owners of these cars in the Emirates:

-Version 2: From a VW salesman at Al Naboodah in Dubai – at the car's presentation on site:
+Version 2: From a VW salesman at Al Naboodah in Dubai – at the car's presentation in Dubai:

-Due to the apparently weak performance of the AVC engine (150 hp) and complaints from "special customers" in the UAE, all ECUs were sent to ABT in Germany, and the original 150 hp AVC engine was upgraded to 180 hp!
+• Due to the apparently weak performance of the AVC engine (150 hp) and complaints from "special clients" in the UAE, all ECUs were sent to ABT in Germany, and the original 150 hp AVC engine was upgraded to 180 hp!

-Even an official email to Middle East VW/Audi Support for details and background information, which he (as an importer sales representative) raised, was never answered!
+• Even an official email to Middle East VW/Audi Support for details and background information, which he raised as an importer sales representative, was never replied to!

 ** According to VW employees, they are not allowed to publish or disclose company internal information without fear of legal action!